jmac97/Music-Explorer/README.md

 3. install spotipy (pip install git+https://github.com/plamere/spotipy.git --upgrade)

 ## What's My Spotify User ID?
 The program will ask you to input your Spotify user id.
-If you have a Spotify account that /is/ linked to Facebook, following these steps.
+If you have a Spotify account that *is* linked to Facebook, following these steps.
 Otherwise, you can use your actual username.
 There are two ways to acquire your ID number:
  You can go to this link to get your device username: https://www.spotify.com/au/account/set-device-password/
  Or:
   1. Open Spotify